stephanieshong/Capstone2025/README.md

 # Capstone 2025
+## Title
-## Strength and weaknesses of in silo replication of epidemiological studies: alprazolam, diazepam, lorazepam, and clonazepam benzodiazepines treatment and patient outcome
+### Strength and weaknesses of in silo replication of epidemiological studies: alprazolam, diazepam, lorazepam, and clonazepam benzodiazepines treatment and patient outcome

 ## Abstract